avik-ch/chatstack/server/scripts/README.md

 - Direct message conversations between various users
 - Group messages in each of the 3 groups
 - Random additional messages for realistic data volume

+## Security Features

+### Salt Implementation
+- Each user account is created with a unique random salt
+- Salt length varies between 16-64 characters for additional security
+- Passwords are hashed using bcrypt with the user's individual salt
+- This prevents rainbow table attacks and enhances overall security

 ## Usage Tips